-First-party data is the data you collect when users visit your website.
+First-party data is the data you collect from your own sources, for example, when users visit your website.
+When a company collects 1P data directly from their audience or users, they own this data.
+Remember though, an individual must provide their consent to allow an organisation to lawfully collect and use this data.
 This can include email addresses, how long they spent on your website, which pages they visited and survey results.

 First party data allows marketers to make data driven decisions rather than decisions based on assumptions.
 Let’s say a user visits your website, adds a product to their basket and leaves without making a purchase.
-First-party data allows you to show ads for the product they didn’t purchase as they surf the web and scroll through social media.
+In it’s simplest form, first-party data allows you to show ads for the product they didn’t purchase as they surf the web and scroll through social media.

-Retargeting increases online sales by keeping your brand, product or service in front of people until they are ready to buy.
-A general rule of thumb in marketing is that it takes 6-8 touch points before a customer takes action.
-The best way to achieve this is to utilize retargeting.
-Every time a potential customer sees your retargeting adverts, your brand gains more recognition which increases the likelihood of a purchase.
+This tactic increases online sales by keeping your brand, product or service in front of people until they are ready to buy.
+A general rule of thumb in marketing is that it takes 6-8 touch-points before a customer takes action.
+The best way to achieve this is to utilise retargeting.
+Every time a potential customer sees your adverts, your brand gains more recognition which increases the likelihood of a engagement and purchase.

 In an ideal world, customers would make a purchase the first time they visit your website, unfortunately, this only happens about 2% of the time.
-That’s why retargeting is essential, to lure back the 98% of people who left your website without making a purchase.
+Retargeting is essential to lure back the 98% of people who left your website without taking the desired action.

-Retargeting helps with reminding people of your product or service after they leave your website.
-You can post ads on social media feeds, websites they visit on a regular basis or use PPC ads when they search for your competitors.
+You can build brand awareness and nurture leads after consumers leave your website, by posting ads on social media feeds, websites they visit on a regular basis, or use PPC ads when they search for your competitors.

-Create a hyper-relevant advertising experience using audience segmentation to increase the performance of your marketing efforts.
+Create a hyper-relevant advertising experience using audience segmentation to increase the performance of your advertising.
 Target people based on their online behaviour, interests, age, gender and geographic location.
 Regardless of which segments you choose to market to, you’re displaying ads to people who have expressed interest in what you’re offering, making them much more likely to convert.
-For a comprehensive guide to retargeting technology, download our essential guide to Retargeting now.
+For a comprehensive guide to retargeting technology, download our Guide to Retargeting now.

 Static retargeting is where marketers create groups of ads to be displayed to people depending on which pages of your website they visited.
 For example, if you start a marketing campaign for running shoes and create three sets of ads.
 Each ad is triggered when users view a product page, read an article or review.